Rediscover Dairy

 SARCOPENIA

-Dairy foods such as milk, yogurt and cheese are good sources of calcium and rich in high quality protein.
-Calcium plays a role in normal muscle function, while protein contributes to muscle growth and maintenance.
+Dairy foods such as milk, yoghurt and cheese are good sources of calcium and rich in high-quality protein.
+Calcium plays a part in normal muscle function, while protein contributes to muscle growth and maintenance.
 Proteins are made up of building blocks called amino acids, with an amino acid called leucine being one of the most effective at stimulating muscle growth.
-The dairy protein whey, which is rich in leucine, has been indicated as being particularly beneficial for muscle growth and repair.
-Dairy foods are also recognised as versatile and convenient foods that can be enjoyed across meal and snacking occasions, in cooking and baking.
-This makes it easy to include protein at regular intervals, which is recommended to supply the constant amounts needed by active muscles throughout the day.
+The dairy protein whey, which is rich in leucine, has been shown to be particularly beneficial for muscle growth and repair.
+Dairy foods are also recognised as versatile and convenient foods that can be enjoyed as snack or incorporated into meals during cooking and baking.
+This makes it easy to include protein regularly throughout the day, which is recommended to supply the constant amounts needed by active muscles.
+It is recommended that elderly people include at least three servings of milk and dairy in their diet to help prevent sarcopenia.

 Scroll to Top